RedNight-was-taken/getpos/README.md

 - install getpos using the installer
 - run getpos at dist/getpos/getpos.exe

-### -> Installing Getpos from source code
+### -> Using Getpos from source code
 - download source code
-- run getpos at dist/getpos/getpos.exe
+- run cmd at directory
+- execute py getpos.py